oravus/oravus.github.io/content/authors/admin/_index.md

   url: https://www.adelaide.edu.au/aiml/

 # Short bio (displayed in user profile at end of posts)
-bio: I conduct research in Embodied Intelligence, which spans robotics, computer vision, and machine learning.
-I have a keen interest and experience in visual place recognition, localization, navigation, image retrieval, and scene understanding.
+bio: My research spans robotics, computer vision, and machine learning.
+I have a keen interest and extensive experience in place recognition, localization, navigation, retrieval, and scene understanding.

 # Interests to show in About widget
 #interests: